-I am a Postdoctoral Associate in the Laboratory for Information and Decision Systems (LIDS) at MIT, where I work with Luca Carlone in the SPARK Lab.
-My research focuses on developing robust algorithms for robot perception, state estimation, and lifelong mapping that enable long-term autonomy in real-world environments.
+I am a Postdoctoral Associate at the Laboratory for Information and Decision Systems (LIDS) at MIT, working with Luca Carlone in the SPARK Lab.
+My research builds robust perception, state estimation, and lifelong mapping algorithms that let mobile robots and autonomous vehicles operate reliably over long horizons in real-world environments.

-I obtained my Ph.D. and M.S. in Electrical Engineering from KAIST, where I was fortunate to work with Hyun Myung in the Urban Robotics Laboratory.
-During my graduate studies, I was a visiting scholar at StachnissLab at the University of Bonn, working with Cyrill Stachniss, and a research intern at NAVER LABS.
+I received my Ph.D. and M.S. in Electrical Engineering from KAIST, advised by Hyun Myung in the Urban Robotics Laboratory, where I also continued as a postdoctoral fellow before joining MIT.
+During my doctoral studies, I was a visiting scholar at StachnissLab, University of Bonn, with Cyrill Stachniss, and a research intern at NAVER LABS.
+I currently serve as an Associate Editor for IEEE Robotics and Automation Letters (RA-L).

-I am passionate about open-source research and actively contribute to the robotics community through well-documented, reproducible code.
-Check out my GitHub for various projects on SLAM, point cloud processing, and robust perception.
+I am passionate about open-source research and contribute to the community through well-documented, reproducible code β including Patchwork++, KISS-Matcher, ERASOR, and Quatro, and as a co-maintainer of TEASER++ and Hydra.
+See my GitHub for more.

 News